 - The heating of soy during processing creates heterocyclicamines (HCAs), toxic carcinogenic byproductsalso found in cooked meat.
 These can lead to liver, lung, and stomach tumors, as well as lymphoma and leukemia.

 - The chemical process that breaks down the soybean’s protein structure into free amino acids also releases the excitotoxins glutamate (MSG) and aspartate.

 “Americans have been brainwashed into eating all kinds of processed soy ice cream, soy hot dogs, etc. We were convinced it was healthful to eat, because that was the goal of the soy maker’s marketing strategy!”
-Schneck added.
-Schneck suggests we view soy products like we do cholesterol, as there are good forms and bad.
-The good form of soy would include raw, unprocessed forms like edamame or fermented soy as a condiment, not a main dish.
+Schenck added.
+She suggests that we instead, view soy products like we do cholesterol, as there are good forms and bad.
+The good forms of soy would include raw, unprocessed forms like edamame or fermented soy as a condiment, not a main dish.
 Examples of this might be tofu, miso or tempeh.